“A bank is a place that will lend you money if you can prove that you don’t need it.”

 Is there a better option than borrowing against your life insurance policy?

 That depends on the situation.
 In some cases, there could be better options that have even lower costs.
-For instance, it might make sense to borrow from your 401k at low interest to purchase a house, and it’s hard to beat a tax-deductable Home Equity Line of Credit (HELOC) at today’s rates of as little as 3% APR.
+For instance, it’s hard to beat a tax-deductible Home Equity Line of Credit (HELOC) at today’s rates of as little as 3% APR.

 Of course, there are generally fees as well as interest involved in borrowing money against a property, and now many lenders are charging substantial prepayment fees for short-term borrowers.
 Since the real estate market crash, it has also become much more difficult to qualify for those loans.
 Both the borrower and the property must fit lending requirements, such as sufficient equity, a steady job with income several times any debt payments, and good credit.